markuskunej/Capstone-Remmie/README.md

 # Capstone-Remmie
-Applying Machine Learning to Ear Disease Diagnosis &amp; Image Capture.
 4th Year Capstone Project with Remmie Health.
+The goal was to improve their consumer otoscope (camera for ears) by utilizing machine learning to help identify cases of ear infection (Otitis Media) without the need for a doctor.
+The goal evolved into improving the quality of photos that users would take through the use of a object detection network, by locating various landmarks of the ear canal.